Actindo-AG/Documentation/Channels/Integration/01b_Shopify.md

   ![Constant value dispatch](../../Assets/Screenshots/Channels/Settings/Connections/Shopify/ETLDispatchConstant.png "[Constant value dispatch]")

 5. Click the [SAVE] button in the upper right corner.
   The changes have been saved.
-The *Settings* section iss hidden.
+The *Settings* section is hidden.
 The assigned mapping is displayed in the list of attribute mappings on the left side.

   > [Info] Be aware that you have to rerun the mapping to apply the changes made to the attribute, see [Rerun an ETL mapping](../../DataHub/Operation/01_ManageETLMappings.md#rerun-an-etl-mapping).